 Two county-level governments in the heart of China’s lemon-growing country are leading a nascent wave of local governments turning to emergency measures to deal with buckets of souring debt.

 Such local governments lack major tax revenues usually seen in the West, and instead rely heavily on land sales to fill their coffers.
 Yet a campaign to cool the nation’s overheated property markets has severely hurt demand for new homes, in turn reducing land sales.
 As that traditional revenue source dries up, many governments are finding themselves increasingly unable to service their debt.

 Two such governments are Anyue county, known as the country’s “lemon capital,” and Yanjiang district.
-Both are in Ziyang, a small city in the Southwest China’s Sichuan province.
+Both are in Ziyang, a small city in Southwest China’s Sichuan province.